eslint/eslint/docs/rules/no-inner-declarations.md

 }
 ```

-With "both" option to check variable declarations, the following are considered warnings:
+With "both" option to check variable declarations, the following are considered problems:

 ```js
 /*eslint no-inner-declarations: [2, "both"]*/